brophyj/cv_new/content/post/2021-11-26-trade-offs-versus-obfuscation/index.en.md

 <br> *Among patients with left main coronary artery disease and, largely, low or intermediate coronary anatomical complexity, there was no statistically significant difference in 5-year all-cause death between PCI and CABG, although a Bayesian approach suggested a difference probably exists (more likely than not \<0·2% per year) favouring CABG.
 There were trade-offs in terms of the risk of myocardial infarction, stroke, and revascularisation.
 A heart team approach to communicate expected outcome differences might be useful to assist patients in reaching a treatment decision.* <br> <br> The paper is remarkable for several reasons:
 1. In addition to standard frequentist analyses, it included a Bayesian assessment of total mortality.
 2. The main text of the paper did not consider the composite primary endpoint, generally a composite of several cardiovascular outcomes including death, myocardial infarction, stroke or revascularizations, of these trials but reported only the individual endpoints.
-3. The conclusion speaks of **trade-offs** in the risk of myocardial infarction, stroke, and revascularisation implying their are supporting data for both interventions which does not accurately reflect the reality.
+3. The conclusion speaks of **trade-offs** in the risk of myocardial infarction, stroke, and revascularisation implying there are supporting data for both interventions which does not accurately reflect the reality.
 4. While most would agree with the concept of heart team approach, this is only valid if fully transparent evidence is provided and by relegating the primary endpoint to supplemental material and excluding this from the more informative Bayesian analyses, the authors risk undermining their recommendation.

 ## Bayesian approach